two students sit in front of a computer screen and a wall full of WUTK and music posters and memorabilia inside of a WUTK station studio.

 Wednesday Workshop Series

-In the Spring Semester of 2025, The Media Center will continue hosting a hands-on, student-focused Wednesday Workshop Series.
+In the Spring Semester of 2025, The Media Center is hosting a hands-on, student-focused Wednesday Workshop Series.
 The sessions are open to all students and are held in 011 Communication and Information Building from 3-5 p.m.
 Wednesdays.
 The interactive workshops will be led by a mix of industry professionals, CCI faculty and staff, and other university staff.
 No advanced knowledge is needed to attend.

 The Media Center News